Getting Started

 When you open GlyphFex for the first time and create a new project, you will see a welcome dialog with three options:

-- Skip — Go straight to the empty app and configure everything manually at your own pace.
+- Skip — Go straight to the empty app and configure stages, categories, and fields manually at your own pace.

 Creating a Project